lylawu/labwiki/docs/Technologies/prusa3.md

 ![image](https://github.com/PKMN-Python/labwiki/blob/main/assets/images/Prusa5.gif?raw=true)

-5. Your model should now be in PrusaSlicer.
+4. Your model should now be in PrusaSlicer.
 Make sure the filament selected is PETG (unless you are using a different filament).
-You may want to edit your model's position or change some print settings, such as the nozzle size and between Quality/Speed/Draft/Detail settings.
+You may want to edit your model's position or change some print settings, such as the nozzle size, quality, and amount of infill.
 If your model is tall and overhangs, it is recommended that you go to Print Settings --> Support Material --> and toggle Generate Support Material on.
+For this demonstration, we will be using the default setting.

+5. Once your model and print settings are finalized, press Slice Now at the bottom left of the screen.
+You should be able to see the supports and check how the infill looks in your model.
+6. Plug in the SD card from the printer into your computer.
+Export the fil to your SD Card by either doing CTRL + U or going to File --> Export --> Export G-Code to SD Card.
+Now, eject your SD card.

 ![image](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExdGl5Mmx1eG82bTZ6MzhnczB3ZW9wNDJvaTdqcmxvZTZxaWg0cjNoZiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/XgZjfdCHE1pMLILphx/giphy.gif)

+7. You are now ready to print!
+Bring your SD Card and plug it into the printer (on the left side of the control screen).

 ## Fixing Errors + [Calibration Guide](https://help.prusa3d.com/category/calibration_199)
 - If the filament is not sticking to the printer bed, remove the bed and clean it with rubbing alcohol.